 First, some context.
 The average appraisal is around four or five hundred dollars.
 This payment needs to be collected from the borrower and paid to the appraiser.
 Some lenders require payment up front every time before an appraisal order, some allow the Loan Officers to collect whenever they see fit, but most collect it at close.

-Collecting the appraisal fee up front can avoid revenue leakage and provide lenders with a few main benefits.
+Collecting the appraisal fee up front can avoid revenue leakage that can cost lenders more than $50 per loan, as we outline in another blog post, and provide lenders with a few main benefits.

 1. Ensure commitment from the borrower

 For many, the main reason to wait until after the appraisal has been completed to collect payment is due to the belief it will add friction for the borrower.
 The line of thinking is as follows: if you introduce the extra hurdle of paying for an appraisal early on in the home buying process, it will cause problems with the borrower, frustrate them, and generally add friction to their experience with you as the lender.